SNAP Benefits in Rhode Island: How to Apply and Qualify

 Manage your SNAP Benefits and Get Cashback with Benny

-Download Benny to take control of your spending and get more out of your EBT benefits.
+Download Benny to take control of your budget and get more from your EBT benefits.

 Get 1-3% cash back on groceries and track your EBT Balance